|Atomic Mass||44.955 908(5)|

 - Since it has a high melting point and low density, it would be mainly used in the form of an alloying agent in the category of metals (lightweight) for applications of high performance and military purposes.

 - Apart from this, this metal is widely used as an alloy additive to alloys that are aluminium based for making metal halide lamps of high intensity and sporting goods.

-- The metal has silvery white appearance while having a moderately soft texture.
+- The metal has a silvery-white appearance while having a moderately soft texture.

 - Owing to the formation of Sc2O3 oxide on its surface, its stability in air changes slowly to a yellowish form.

-- Except for hydrofluoric acid (HF) that has a protective trifluoride layer that deters additional reaction, this metal dissolves slowly in acids that are diluted.
+- Except for hydrofluoric acid (HF) which has a protective trifluoride layer that deters additional reaction, this metal dissolves slowly in acids that are diluted.

 - The metal has a paramagnetic nature viz. from 0 K −273 °C/−460 °F) to the melting point of 1,541 °C/ 2,806 °F.

 - Once the pressure exceeds 186 kilobars, the metal turns into a superconductor at −273.1 °C (−459.6 °F).